 Research within the Conservatoire Composition Cluster, headed jointly by Prof Joe Cutler and Dr Michael Wolters covers a wide aesthetic and performative spectrum, from score-based and improvisational work through to interdisciplinary and conceptual work, as well as advanced computer-based research into the live interaction of digital technologies with human performers.

-Although the research underpinning compositional practice is individual and personalised.
-The Conservatoire’s composition staff positively celebrate and encourage diversity of expression, and enjoy a strong bond of artistic endeavour.
+Although the research underpinning compositional practice is individual and personalised, the Conservatoire’s composition staff positively celebrate and encourage diversity of expression, and enjoy a strong bond of artistic endeavour.
 Staff share a desire to challenge traditional institutional preconceptions regarding the nature, content and presentation of new music and art, especially with respect to experimental venues, non-elite content, mixed-media creativity and the cultivation of new audiences.
-Rather, they explore, examine and document the potential, difference and impact of work which is realised through alternative and more independently mediated creative processes.
+They explore, examine and document the potential, difference and impact of work which is realised through alternative and more independently mediated creative processes.

 Key research concerns and issues include: